SharePointPro/SPFX-Image-Mapper/README.md

-# SPFX-Image-Mapper
+# SPFx-Image-Mapper
-SharePoint SPFX  Web part for mapping an image with clickable sections.
+SharePoint SPFx  Web part for mapping an image with clickable sections.

-SPFX Version: 1.14
+SPFx Version: 1.14
 Framework: React

 How it works: